Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 • The main reason timber is dried is to render it as stable as possible in service so that large, unacceptable shrinkage or swelling of the wood doesn't occur once it is in service.
 It is therefore very important that a component or product must be produced, or more accurately installed, at the same moisture content it will be at once it is in service (taking into account the fact that, for example, a house will have the heating on subsequent to completion).
 For this reason the drying of timber (to maybe 12% moisture content) is more important nowadays because more people have central heating in their houses.

-• A very important reason timber for drying timber is that when the moisture content is reduced to <20% biodegrade by insects and fungi is prevented, although it is very important that the moisture content must then be maintained at < about 20% as drying alone does not confer immunity.
+• A very important reason timber for drying timber is that when the moisture content is reduced to less than 20% biodegrade by insects and fungi is prevented, although it is very important that the moisture content must then be maintained at less than, about 20% as drying alone does not confer immunity.

 • Dry wood is easier to polish, paint, glue, nail, screw and machine.